Get

 Dog having a bath

-The recommendation is that our dogs get a bath every 4 to 6 weeks in order to freshen and clean their coat while preventing their skin from drying out due to overbathing.
+The recommendation is that our dogs get a bath every 4 to 6 weeks to freshen and clean their coat while preventing their skin from drying out due to overbathing.
 However, some dogs are stinkier than others!
 They can almost become unbearable in between baths, requiring a means of freshening up.

 What Is Dry Shampoo for Dogs?